johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 ## X-squared = 1.7, df = 1, p-value = 0.1919
 ```

+While 37 "response to stress" genes are in the responsive set, this is not enriched compared to the whole transcriptome.

 There are also 7 heat shock related genes in the responsive transcripts, out of 130 total.